applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/README.md

 Installation
 ------------

-If you're going to read the book interactively (recommended), you'll need to clone this repository, install some dependencies, and launch the IPython Notebook from one of the notebook directories.
+If you're going to read the book interactively (recommended), you'll need to clone this repository, install some dependencies, and launch the IPython Notebook.
 For example, the following commands should work for Linux and Mac OS X users:

     git clone https://github.com/gregcaporaso/An-Introduction-To-Applied-Bioinformatics.git
     cd An-Introduction-To-Applied-Bioinformatics